plasmatech8/binternet/src/routes/(app)/docs/+page.md

 URL paths must start with `/`.

-If multiple paths match a URL, the router path with the highest specificity is used.
+If multiple router paths match a URL, the first matching path is used.

 #### Example